IBM-Bluemix-Docs/ComposeForRabbitMQ/getting_started.md

 {:pre: .pre}
 {:screen: .screen}
 {:tip: .tip}
+{:important: .important}

 # Getting started tutorial
 {: #getting-started}

+{{site.data.keyword.composeForRabbitMQ_full}} is no longer the latest service offering.
+The next generation is {{site.data.keyword.messages-for-rabbitmq_full}}.
+If you were considering a Compose for RabbitMQ deployment, please look into provisioning [Messages for RabbitMQ](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-getting-started) instead.
+{: .important}

 This tutorial uses the [compose-rabbitmq-helloworld-nodejs](https://github.com/IBM-Cloud/compose-rabbitmq-helloworld-nodejs) sample app to demonstrate how to use Node.js to connect to an {{site.data.keyword.composeForRabbitMQ_full}} service.
 The application creates, reads from, and writes to a database using data supplied through the app's web interface.
 {: shortdesc}